rosacris/Stompex/README.md

 # Stompex

+This is a forked Stompex library that adds support for SSL connections with the broker.
+I will try to get it merged with the original Stompex project in the near future.
 Stompex is a library to allow you to connect to STOMP based servers.
 It is a work in progress, so please expect any future changes to be breaking until v1.0 is release.